berndporr/iir1/README.md

 or normalised ones between 0..1/2 where 1/2 is the Nyquist frequency.
 Note that normalised frequencies are simply f = F/Fs and are in units of 1/samples.
 Internally the library uses normalised frequencies and the setup commands simply divide by the sampling rate if given.
+Choose between:
  1. `setup`: sampling rate and the analogue cutoff frequencies
  2. `setupN`: normalised frequencies in 1/samples between f = 0..1/2 where 1/2 = Nyquist.

 See the header files in `\iir` or the documentation for the arguments of the `setup` commands.